balena-io/balena-cli/README.md

 ##### Windows Support

+Before installing resin-cli, you'll need a working node-gyp environment.
+If you don't already have one you'll see native module build errors during installation.
+To fix this, run `npm install -g --production windows-build-tools` in an admin console.

 `resin sync` and `resin ssh` have not been thoroughly tested on the standard Windows cmd.exe shell.
 We recommend using bash (or a similar) shell, like Bash for Windows 10 or [Git for Windows](https://git-for-windows.github.io/).

 If you still want to use `cmd.exe` you will have to use a package manager like MinGW or chocolatey.
 For MinGW the steps are: